Walk-In passport processing available on Saturday, November 2

 Anyone who is applying for a first-time passport must apply in person using form DS-11.
-Please schedule an appointment with a library passport agent first, as we cannot take walk-in appointments on certain Saturdays (see top of page).
-If you were under 16 when your passport was issued (a 5-year passport) you cannot renew and will need a new passport.
+Please schedule an appointment with a library passport agent first, as we only take walk-in appointments on certain Saturdays (see top of page).
+If you were under 16 when your passport was issued (a 5-year passport), you cannot renew and will need a new passport.

 - Applications: Applications may be filled out online at www.travel.state.gov and then printed single-sided.
 The Library also provides applications which must be filled out in black ink with no whiteout.
 Do not sign the application until asked to do so by an agent.
 See U.S. Passports: Apply in Person for more information.

 - Applicants and relevant parties: The applicant must be present.
 Both parents and children must be present for all minor applications under the age of 16.

 - Valid Photo Identification: Applicants and parents of applicants under age 16 must have a valid government-issued photo ID.
 See Passport Requirements: Photo Identification for additional information.

 - Original Proof of Citizenship: Such as certified, original, long form birth certificates, naturalization papers, or a U.S. Passport for applicants over the age of 16.
 See Passport Requirements: Citizenship Evidence for more information.

 - Current Passport Photo: The Library does not provide photo services; however, there are several places near the Library that provide the service, such as Walgreens and CVS.
 Please note: Eyeglasses must be removed for passport photos and photos must be taken in the last six months.
 See Passport Requirements: Passport Photos for more information.

 Note: The U. S. State Department has strict photo guidelines and acceptance of your photo is always at the discretion of the U. S. passport agency.